openedx/XBlock/doc/guide/xblock.rst

 underlying ``FieldData`` instance when ``save()`` is called on the ``XBlock``.
 Runtimes will call ``save()`` after an ``XBlock`` is constructed, and after every invocation of a handler, view, or method on an XBlock.

+**Important note:** At present, XBlocks does not support storing a very large amount of data in a single field.
+This is because XBlocks fields are written and retrieved as single entities, reading the whole field into memory.
+Thus, a field that contains, say, a list of one million items would become problematic.
+If you need to store very large amounts of data, a possible workaround is to split the data across many smaller fields.

 Children